-Cocaine is an addictive, illegal stimulant drug that when used recreationally gives people a sense of euphoria and a rush of energy.
+Cocaine is an addictive, illegal stimulant drug.
+When used recreationally, it gives people a sense of euphoria and a rush of energy.
 The effects of cocaine are relatively short-lived, which means it lends itself to cycles of binging to maintain the high.

-Cocaine is frequently snorted, and it’s gained a reputation over the past few decades as a party drug, and unfortunately, with that comes the misconception it’s not that dangerous or that “everyone is doing it.”
-Both of these ideas are untrue, and along with being extremely addictive, cocaine has many other health risks, including the potential to lead to sudden cardiac arrest or dangerous behaviors.
+Cocaine has gained a reputation over the past few decades as a party drug, and that comes the misconception it’s not as dangerous or that “everyone is doing it.”
+Both of these ideas are untrue.
+Along with being extremely addictive, cocaine has many other health risks, including the potential to lead to sudden cardiac arrest or dangerous behaviors.

 When someone uses cocaine in any form, it changes their decision-making abilities and how their brain functions.
-It also alters certain levels of neurotransmitters in the brain, and that can last even when a person is no longer using cocaine.
+It also alters certain levels of neurotransmitters in the brain, which can last long after a person stops using cocaine.

-Snorting cocaine isn’t the only way this drug is used.
-There is a water-soluble hydrochloride version of the drug, which can be injected as well as snorted, but there’s also a water-insoluble cocaine base, which is called freebase.
+Cocaine is usually snorted, but that isn’t the only way this drug is used.
+There is a water-soluble hydrochloride version of the drug, which can be injected and snorted, and a water-insoluble cocaine base called freebase.

-The process by which freebase cocaine is created includes extracting certain alkaloids from it, and then from there, it creates one of the purest forms of cocaine available.
-This makes it not just powerful, but also incredibly addictive.
+The process by which freebase cocaine is created includes extracting certain alkaloids from it.
+This creates one of the purest forms of cocaine available.
+It is not only powerful but incredibly addictive.

 - Heart attack